 Simply put, call tracking works by overriding the phone number on your website and replacing it with a unique phone number for each individual visitor.
 When the number is called the lead is sent to your original number.

-Although, with a marketing attribution tool like Ruler Analytics, you can go beyond call conversions and identify which marketing sources drive the most offline revenue and long-term value.
+Although, with a marketing attribution tool like Ruler, you can go beyond call conversions and identify which marketing sources drive the most offline revenue and long-term value.

 Ruler’s call tracking and multi-touch attribution technology enables marketers to attribute sales revenue to their marketing activity and understand the steps customers make, online and offline, in the decision making process.

-Within the Ruler Analytics dashboard, you can apply labels to your offline numbers, which looks something like this:
+Within the Ruler dashboard, you can apply labels to your offline numbers, which looks something like this:

 By closing the loop between sales revenue and marketing activity, Ruler provides a single point of truth to identify which marketing sources are driving offline revenue, allowing organisations to make meaningful decisions to optimise marketing spend.

 Ruler Analytics can sync data back to Google Analytics, your CRM or paid media solutions to give you insight where you need it most.

-It’s also worth noting that Ruler Analytics can also provide extra insight into the marketing source that generates visits or conversions to your site using value track parameters and UTMs, both online and offline.
+It’s also worth noting that Ruler can also provide extra insight into the marketing source that generates visits or conversions to your site using value track parameters and UTMs, both online and offline.

 One person types in your custom URL, they navigate around the site, leave and later return via a PPC ad to convert into a lead.

-With Ruler Analytics, you could track the offline visit to your website as well as any subsequent visits to accurately match conversion data with their unique touchpoints over offline and online channels.
+With Ruler, you could track the offline visit to your website as well as any subsequent visits to accurately match conversion data with their unique touchpoints over offline and online channels.

 Using this information, you can compare the success of your offline campaigns and make data-driven decisions to enhance your marketing activities.

 Connecting online marketing data with offline activity provides marketers with complete visibility into the customer journey, allowing them to make smarter budgetary decisions to drive more meaningful outcomes.

-Book a demo with the sales team and learn more about the possibilities Ruler Analytics offline tracking solution.
+Book a demo with the sales team and learn more about the possibilities Ruler’s offline tracking solution.